ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 6. Under the **Job** tab, change the cluster name to the newly created cluster and then **Save** the stage.
 7. You now should have the full deployment setup, to deploy from dev to production, you must manually run the `Deploy prod` stage to deploy to production. ![](images/solution21/full-deploy.png)

 Done, you've now created a production cluster and configured the pipeline to push updates to your production cluster manually.
-This is a simplification process stage over a more advanced scenarios where you would include unit tests and integration tests as part of the pipeline.
+This is a simplification process stage over a more advanced scenario where you would include unit tests and integration tests as part of the pipeline.

 ## Setup Slack notifications
 {: #setup_slack}